mlfoundations/wise-ft/README.md

 This repository contains code for the paper [Robust fine-tuning of zero-shot models](https://arxiv.org/abs/2109.01903) by Mitchell Wortsman*, Gabriel Ilharco*,  Jong Wook Kim, Mike Li, Simon Kornblith, Rebecca Roelofs, Raphael Gontijo-Lopes, Hannaneh Hajishirzi, Ali Farhadi, Hongseok Namkoong, Ludwig Schmidt.

 ### Abstract
-*Large pre-trained models such as CLIP offer consistent accuracy across a range of data distributions when performing zero-shot inference (i.e., without fine-tuning on a specific dataset).
-Although existing fine-tuning approaches substantially improve accuracy in-distribution, they also reduce out-of-distribution robustness.
-We address this tension by introducing a simple and effective method for improving robustness:  ensembling the weights of the zero-shot and fine-tuned models.
-Compared to standard fine-tuning, the resulting weight-space ensembles provide large accuracy improvements out-of-distribution, while matching or improving in-distribution accuracy.
-On ImageNet and five derived distribution shifts, weight-space ensembles improve out-of-distribution accuracy by 2 to 10 percentage points while increasing in-distribution accuracy by nearly 1 percentage point relative to standard fine-tuning.
+*Large pre-trained models such as CLIP or ALIGN offer consistent accuracy across a range of data distributions when performing zero-shot inference (i.e., without fine-tuning on a specific dataset).
+Although existing fine-tuning approaches substantially improve accuracy in-distribution, they often reduce out-of-distribution robustness.
+We address this tension by introducing a simple and effective method for improving robustness:  ensembling the weights of the zero-shot and fine-tuned models (WiSE-FT).
+Compared to standard fine-tuning, WiSE-FT provides large accuracy improvements out-of-distribution, while  preserving high in-distribution accuracy.
+On ImageNet (in-distribution) and five derived distribution shifts, WiSE-FT improves out-of-distribution accuracy by 4 to 6 percentage points (pp) over prior work while increasing in-distribution accuracy by 1.6 pp. WiSE-FT achieves similarly large robustness improvements (2 to 23 pp) on a diverse set of six further distribution shifts, and in-distribution accuracy gains of 0.8 to 3.3 pp compared to standard fine-tuning on seven commonly used transfer learning datasets.
 These improvements come at no additional computational cost during fine-tuning or inference.*

 ### Summary figure

 <p align="center">
 <img src="images/figure1.png" alt="figure1"/>
 </p>

-Compared to standard fine-tuning, weight-space ensembles for fine-tuning (WiSE-FT) improve out-of-distribution (OOD) accuracy without decreasing in-distribution (ID) performance.
-Top left: Zero-shot CLIP models exhibit high effective robustness and moderate in-distribution accuracy, while standard fine-tuning (end-to-end or with a linear classifier) attains higher ID accuracy and less effective robustness.
-Top right: Our method linearly interpolates between the zero-shot and fine-tuned models with a mixing coefficient alpha in [0,1].
-Bottom: On five distribution shifts derived from ImageNet (ImageNetV2, ImageNet-R, ImageNet Sketch, ObjectNet, and ImageNet-A), WiSE-FT improves average OOD accuracy by 8.7 percentage points (pp) when fine-tuning end-to-end (+2.1 pp when fine-tuning a linear classifier) while maintaining ID accuracy.

 ## Code